-The system architecture is designed to support all HIS applications discussed earlier and achieve the following objectives:
+The network architecture is designed to support all HIS applications discussed earlier and achieve the following objectives:

 - Allow data communications between all applications and users of the entire system.

 - Ensure quick response to requests and completion of transactions (fast system performance)

 - Ensure business continuity (almost 100% up-time through sufficient redundancy and system back-up)

 - Fully recovery from a disaster (system may be re-built from back-up of data, system configuration and restoration of applications)

 - Storage capacity capable of containing migrated previous data and new data for the next 5 years.

 - Scalability server-storage system hardware that is vendor independent

 Since the HIS consists of many sub-systems, has many components and used by a many users, the most appropriate architecture is that of the client-server layout (configuration).
 Even a general practice would need a system that is used by at least three users (the doctor, nurse and receptionist).
 They may each have a computer that is linked to one another ( peer-to-peer system) allowing them to access data on them.
 However, the management of data is better served if data is stored in and accessed from a common database.

 The information system for a single hospital is best built around a Multi-tiered Client-Server on a Local Area Network (LAN) architecture.
 The tiers refer to: